FormulaMonks/python-obfuscation/bytecode/README.md

 ## Cons

-1. Byte-code is easilly converted back to python code, [uncompyle2](https://pypi.python.org/pypi/uncompyle2) does the work to build back the ``.py`` files very well.
+1. Byte-code is easily converted back to python code, [uncompyle2](https://pypi.python.org/pypi/uncompyle2) does the work to build back the ``.py`` files very well.